SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 It doesn’t make a huge difference as to whether you stay in Soho or St Pancras in terms of proximity to attractions.
-Soho is a nicer part of London, and its tiny streets are packed with pubs, restaurants and quirky shops, and you basically have some of London’s best dining and nightlife right on your doorstep.
+I do prefer Soho and its tiny streets packed with pubs, restaurants and quirky shops.
+It has some of London’s best dining and nightlife.
 Soho is also right in the West End, so right near many theatres (if you want to catch a show or a musical), and within easy walking distance of numerous attractions, including the London Eye, National Gallery, Trafalgar Square, Westminster Abbey, and the Houses of Parliament.

 St Pancras is a bit more budget-friendly and less touristy – it’s a busy part of London that thousands of commuters pass through on a daily basis – but you’ll still find yourselves near numerous pubs and restaurants, and Soho is just a 10-minute hop (or 20-25 minute walk) from St Pancras via the London Underground (King’s Cross to Leicester Square or Covent Garden).
 St Pancras has excellent public transit connections to other parts of London.
 Also, central London is compact and walking the streets from St Pancras to Soho/West End you really get a feel for the city (and can stop by the British Museum halfway along).